Impact of calibration uncertainties on Hubble constant measurements from gravitational-wave sources: Introduction

-The observations of GW170817 by the LIGO and Virgo network~\cite{KAGRA:2013pob, LIGOsen,2015,PhysRevLett.123.231107}, together with the kilonova AT2017gfo and the gamma-ray burst GRB170817A, served as the first demonstration of the bright siren approach, leading to a measurement of $\hubble =70.0^{+12.0}_{-8.0}~\mathrm{km \ s}^{-1}\mathrm{Mpc}^{-1}$ ~\cite{LIGOScientific:2017adf, LIGOScientific:2017zic, LIGOScientific:2017vwq, LIGOScientific:2017ync, LIGOScientific:2018hze}.
-This method can be very powerful in the future, as we observe more such events.
-Ref.~\cite{Nissanke:2013fka} presented a 5\% precision in the \hubble measurement after 15 BNSs with EM counterparts, and 1\% with 30 sources.
 However, GW observations may suffer from underlying systematic biases in their estimate of \dl, and one needs to understand these biases before interpreting the resulting \hubble measurements.
 One such bias is the systematic error in the production and calibration of the detectors' primary data stream~\cite{Hall:2017off, Sun:2020wke,Sun:2021qcg}, referred to as calibration errors (CEs).
 Such errors are uncorrelated with the astrophysical event rate, evolve independently in each detector, and may be present in one or more detectors during several astrophysical events.
-CEs may bias the amplitude of the strain data in the same way over multiple observations, and lead to a biased inference of \hubble.
+CEs may bias the amplitude of the strain data in the same way over multiple observations, {and lead to a biased inference of \hubble.}

-Previous studies have estimated the impact of typical values of CEs seen in the LIGO-Virgo's first and second observing runs on individual events alone~\cite{Vitale:2011wu,Payne:2020myg, Vitale:2020gvb}, or attempted to refine the estimates of CEs using detected~\cite{Essick:2019dow} or expected astrophysical signals~\cite{Schutz:2020hyz}.
-Our study instead uses large systematic errors as experienced during atypical times in the LIGO-Virgo's third observing run (O3) to probe their worst-case impact on astrophysical parameter estimation (PE) for both the single-event characterization and the joint inference of \hubble.
+Previous studies have estimated the impact of typical values of CEs on individual events observed during the aLIGO-Virgo's first and second observing runs ~\cite{Vitale:2011wu,Payne:2020myg, Vitale:2020gvb}, attempted to refine the estimates of CEs using detected~\cite{Essick:2019dow} or expected astrophysical signals~\cite{Schutz:2020hyz}, or derived analytically how CEs can impact the leading-order tidal parameter in next-generation GW detectors~\cite{PhysRevD.105.082002}.
+Our study instead uses large CEs experienced during atypical times in the aLIGO-Virgo's third observing run (O3) to probe their worst-case impact on astrophysical parameter estimation (PE) for both the single-event characterization and the joint inference of \hubble.